tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Final.md

 Tears well up in my eyes, a mix of grief and anger.
 This creature, this abomination, dares to use my father's voice, to prey on my deepest sorrows and fears.

-"You're not him," I say, my voice trembling but resolute.
+"You're not him," I say.
 "He's gone.
 You can't use his memory against me."

 The creature, sensing my wavering, continues in my father's voice.
 "Willow, it's me.
 I'm here.
 I've always been here for you."